By the Shores of Silver Lake: Historical background

+Favorable weather conditions, growing demand for the spring wheat suited to the Dakota Territory's climate, and diminished availability of unclaimed land further east combined to a surge in homesteading in the Dakota Territory from 1878-1886, in the so-called Dakota Boom:146.
+In the spring of 1880, Charles filed a homestead claim south of De Smet, South Dakota for the NE quarter of Section 3, Township 110, Range 56.

 A few details in the novel differ from accounts in more autobiographical sources.
 For example, it seems that Laura never actually visited the railroad grade, but in the novel she went to the grade with her father.
 She also wrote that the surveyors left food in the house when they moved in and let the Ingalls have it.
 However, other sources are contradictory and it is unclear whether Pa had to buy the supplies for winter.

+Rose Wilder Lane, Laura's daughter, suggested to Laura not to incorporate Mary's blindness into the books.
+Laura however decided to write it in, considering that the whole situation was life-altering for the entire family and not just Mary; for instance, one of the reasons Laura became a teacher was to help with financing to send Mary to the Iowa Braille and Sight Saving School.

 Reception

 Virginia Kirkus had handled Ingalls Wilder's debut novel Little House in the Big Woods for Harper & Brothers as its book editor from 1926 to 1932.
 In Kirkus Reviews, her semimonthly bulletin from 1933, she awarded this novel a starred review (as she did its two predecessors and one successor, books 3 to 6 and no others).
 She assessed it frankly as the bookshop's advisor: "One always hesitates as to whether these stories of Laura Wilder's childhood belong with fiction or non-fiction, so place this where you have found the others sell best. ...A splendidly written contribution to factual frontier material, of special interest to the Middle Western market."

 The novel was the second of five Newbery Honor books for Wilder, books 4 to 8 in the series.